verizonlabs/ts_sdk_c/README.md

 ```

 If you change the cmake parameters to do a different build, you will have to move or delete
-the existing cmake-build-debug or cmake-build-release directory before running cmake again.
+the existing cmake-build-debug or cmake-build-release directory before running cmake again
+(or just use a different directory name).

 #### Build: Cross-compile